-They will instead see it with a fallback font like Arial or Times New Roman and this can cause all sorts of other problems with line heights and throw out the entire Gmail signature design.
+They will instead see it with a fallback font like Arial or Times New Roman.
+This can cause all sorts of other problems with line heights and can ultimately throw out the entire Gmail signature design.

-Our best recommendation is stick to using the above fonts that come pre-installed in macOS and Windows software.
-If you have a special need for including a web font as it forms part of a logo, or must be used as part of branding guidelines, consider using it in an image instead.
+If a web font is 100% necessary, it may form part of a logo or must be used as part of branding guidelines, you could include the font in an image instead.

 Character limits in Gmail signatures

 If you've ever installed a signature in Gmail and received the dreaded "sorry the email signature is too long" message, you understand the pain of creating signatures that fit into Gmail.
 Signatures installed through the native Gmail settings on the desktop version of have a character limit.
 It's around 12,000 characters.
 We have installed signatures with a few more than 12,000 characters.
 As a rough guide, it's around this number.

 Need a signature larger than 12,000 characters?
 In that case, you'll need to download our free Gmail Browser Extension.
 The browser extension works in both Firefox and Chrome.
 It injects the Gmail signature's HTML code directly into your compose message, and as such overrides the character restriction.